 If multiple protocols must be installed on the server, you can give the protocol most frequently used by Oracle Database highest priority by resetting the network protocol bind order.

-See Also: Your operating system documentation for instructions on resetting network protocol bind order
+See Also: Your operating system documentation for instructions on resetting network protocol bind order with any configuration (Oracle Enterprise Manager, for example) that uses gethostname.

 Setting the Order of Multiple Network Interface Cards